 Why choose OVOGENE Egg Donor Bank if you are going to have IVF treatment in Ireland?

 - Large database of donors that fully comply with Irish laws.

 - Donor profiles with personal information and photographs available in the catalogue.

 - Easy process of reservation and ordering.

-- Consultation with the coordinator who will be glad to provide you with all the necessary information.
+- Consultation with a coordinator who will gladly provide all the necessary information.

-- Shipping is conducted by experienced couriers, who understand all the procedures for importing biomaterial to Ireland.
+- Shipping is conducted by experienced couriers, following all the necessary procedures for importing biomaterial to the Ireland.